-History of Portuguese language
+History of the Portuguese language

 It was developed in the Western Iberian Peninsula from Latin, the language of the Roman Empire, from which all Romance languages spring.
 Vulgar Latin evolved into the Galician–Portuguese language.

-This then broke off into Galician and Portuguese after the incorporation of Galicia into Spain and the independent development of Portugal.
+It then broke off into Galician and Portuguese after the incorporation of Galicia into Spain and the independent development of Portugal.

 The Empire of Portugal

 Since the fall of Rome, there has been no empire based in Europe which extends outside the continent.
 Two voyages in the 1490s lay the foundations for the future empires.

 One was lead by well-known explorer Columbus, sailing west for Spain, stumbles upon America in 1492.
 Vasco da Gama, adventuring south and east for Portugal.
 In their great voyages of discovery, in the 15th century, they have developed ocean-going skills.
 Their ships and his sailors were the best for many decades and played an important role in “The Age of Discovery.”

 It was the first country that is thrown to the Atlantic expansion in the 15th century thanks to their expertise concerning the technological development of cartography and navigation.
 There was the Tordesillas treaty between the Crown of Castile and the King of Portugal.
 It defined who would own lands yet to be discovered and was signed in 1494.

 The treaty divided the newly discovered territories outside of Europe into two equal halves, the east and Southside belonging to Portugal, and the west to Castile (later to become part of Spain).